Efficient Learning of Continuous-Variable Quantum States

-Continuous-variable (CV) quantum information~\cite{RevModPhys.77.513,RevModPhys.84.621}, encoded in harmonic oscillators, provides an important platform for quantum computing.
-CV quantum systems can be used not only for achieving quantum computational advantage in sampling problems using near-term quantum devices~\cite{hamilton2017,douce2017,madsen2022}, but can also be used for achieving long-term goal of fault-tolerant quantum computing~\cite{gottesman2001,mirrahimi2014,michael2016}.
-CV quantum systems is also significant for quantum machine learning, providing a platform for realization of quantum neural networks~\cite{killoran2019,arrazola2019}.
+The characterization of continuous-variable quantum states is crucial for applications in quantum communication, sensing, simulation and computing.
+However, a full characterization of multimode quantum states requires a number of experiments that grows exponentially with the number of modes.
+Here we propose an alternative approach where the goal is not to reconstruct the full quantum state, but rather to estimate its characteristic function at a given set of points.
+For multimode states with reflection symmetry, we show that the characteristic function at $M$ points can be estimated using only $O(\log M)$ copies of the state, independently of the number of modes.
+When the characteristic function is known to be positive, as in the case of squeezed vacuum states, the estimation is achieved by an experimentally friendly setup using only beamsplitters and homodyne measurements.

-A lot of important work has been done on characterizing CV quantum states, including quantum state tomography~\cite{ariano2003,lvovsky2009}, quantum compressed sensing~\cite{ohliger2011}, quantum fidelity estimation~\cite{silva2011}, detection of nonclassicality~\cite{mari2011}, certification of quantum states~\cite{Aol15,wu2021,chabaud2021,wu2022certification} and CV classical shadow tomography~\cite{iosue2022continuous,gandhari2022,becker2022}.
-Recently, physicists have been using classical machine learning techniques for characterization of unknown CV quantum states~\cite{tiunov2020,cimini2020,Ahmed2021PRL,Ahmed2021PRR,hsieh2022,zhu2022,wu2022}.
-In all these approaches, quantum measurements are performed on each copy of an unknown physical system followed by running classical algorithms with the measurement outcome data as input to infer the underlying physical properties.
-A natural question is whether we can achieve quantum advantage in learning CV quantum states via coherent access of multiple copies of states and performing nonlocal quantum measurements.
+{\em Introduction.} Continuous-variable (CV) quantum systems~\cite{RevModPhys.77.513,RevModPhys.84.621} are an important platform for quantum computing, simulation, sensing, and communication.
+In quantum computing, CV systems play a significant role in quantum error correction and fault-tolerance~\cite{gottesman2001,mirrahimi2014,michael2016}, and have been shown to offer quantum advantages in sampling problems~\cite{hamilton2017,douce2017,madsen2022}.
+They also feature in quantum machine learning, where they provide a platform for realization of quantum neural networks~\cite{killoran2019,arrazola2019}.